Consistency of Graphical Model-based Clustering: Robust Clustering using Bayesian Spanning Forest: Problem setup and main results

-The consistency results presented above are established without assuming that $K_{0,n}$ is known.
-On the other hand, if we know $K_{0,n}$, we can further quantify the misclassification error rate and study its large sample properties under the same set of assumptions.
-Note that we still allow $K_{0,n}$ to potentially grow.
-Known $K_{0,n}$ is important to quantify the misclassification, as done in most existing works \citep{loffler2021optimality,chen2024achieving}.
+The consistency results above do not assume $K_{0,n}$ to be known.
+However, if $K_{0,n}$ is known, one can further quantify the misclassification error rate and study its large-sample properties under the same assumptions, while still allowing it to grow.
+Known $K_{0,n}$ is standard in the misclassification literature \citep{loffler2021optimality,chen2024achieving}.